Documentation forSQL Sentry

 • Waits

-Hover over an area on the chart to view more details about the databases:
+Hover over an area on the chart to view more details about the databases.

-By Host
+Host charts

 • CPU